giuliettae/exercise/README.md

 The following practical exercises should give you some familiarity with using Git.

-Note: The provided command line examples are to remind you of the correct syntax and keywords, and won't necessarily work if you type them in blindly

-Other Note: to get help on a particular git command, use `git <command> --help`
+Note: to get help on a particular git command, use `git <command> --help`

 ## Setup
 1. Install and setup git on your computer (remember to set your name/email)